raibisch/ESP32-SLCAN/README.md

 ## Standard Settings

-* Serial-Port-Baudrate(the port you communicate with the PC): 115200Bd (for first tests). if this works, set it to 460800Bd for better performance at high CAN busload.
-Definition in 'main.cpp'
+* NEW: Serial-Baudrate could be (persistent) switched from 115200Bd to 460800Bd for better performance at high CAN      busload.
+Command 'b0=115200Bd' b1=460800Bd'
+* NEW: Command 'x' for ESP32 restart (Softare-Reset)

-* CAN-Bus Baudrate : 250kBd (could be chanced with 'S' command
+* CAN-Bus Baudrate : 250kBd ...could be chanced with 'S' command
+*
-* CAN-Pins: CAN_TX_PIN GPIO_NUM_4, CAN_RX_PIN GPIO_NUM_5 (conntect TJA1050 to this pins)
+* CAN-Pins: CAN_TX_PIN GPIO_NUM_5, CAN_RX_PIN GPIO_NUM_4 (conntect TJA1050 to this pins)
 * Serial-Bluetooth: disabled (could be enabled with '#define BT_SERIAL'

 ## CAN-Applications supporting SLCAN